-Figure 5 Number of exceedances compared to number of movements Price’s Court, 10-18 July 2017
+Figure 5.
+Number of exceedances compared to number of movements: Price’s Court, 10-18 July 2017

 Figure 5 shows the relationship between the number of exceedances recorded at Price’s Court and the air movements as logged by the CAA between 10-18th July 2017.
 Excellent agreement was found for the day of the British Grand Prix, 16th July 2017, see Figure 5.It should be noted thattourist flights normally dominate the number of air movements, however during the Grand Prix a significant proportion of flights were much larger types of helicopters [28].

-To provide further evidence to support the exceedance criteria, the Price’s Court datawas extrapolated to cover the entire quarter, giving a predicted 3276 exceedances.
-In the same quarter, the Civil Aviation Authority (CAA) recorded 3788 air movements of which 228 were byemergency or military helicopters [28].
-This leaves 3560 CAA logged air movements from the Heliport,a 7.9% misreporting rate for the developed measurement methodology, thus further verifying the results.
+To provide further evidence to support the exceedance criteria, the Price’s Court datawas extrapolated to cover the entire quarter, giving a predicted 3,276 exceedances.
+In the same quarter, the Civil Aviation Authority (CAA) recorded 3,788 air movements of which 228 were byemergency or military helicopters [28].
+This leaves 3,560 CAA logged air movements from the Heliport,a 7.9% misreporting rate for the developed measurement methodology, thus further verifying the results.
 The Price’s Court results demonstrated an extremely high number of exceedances from Heliport flights to the nearest residence, with a predicted 86.5% of all flights breaking the GLC criteria, when only 12.5% of commercial movements are of an unrestricted category of helicopter (1500 unrestricted movements of the allowed 12,000 air movements allowed).
 This result could be used to justify only allowing 1,500 movements, the unrestricted number, from the Heliport.

 Discussion